 There’s nothing wrong with measuring progress with marketing metrics such as:

 - Website traffic, or

 However, all marketing activities must also be anchored to key performance indicators like X% increase revenue to avoid going after vanity metrics.

 Brand awareness could be tied to more social media followers, but even that is a bit off-target since you don’t own your followers.
-Meaning, more followers doesn’t correlate to business growth.
+Meaning, that more followers doesn’t correlate with business growth.

 Create a system to report success on your key business objectives.
 It all starts with attainable outcomes.